idrissneumann/bucket-backup/README.md

 It's interoperable when your infrastructure provide object storages with S3 compatibility standard  (it's using the mini-o client).

+You'll find a tutorial on how to use it with ansible on the [comwork cloud documentation](https://doc.cloud.comwork.io/docs/tutorials/dbaas#backup-on-buckets).

 ## Table of content

 [[_TOC_]]